citsystems/jsify/docs/_sources/jsifying_unjsifying.rst.txt

 **Returns:**

-- A `JsonObject`, `JsonDict`, `JsonList`, or `JsonTuple`, depending on the type of the input object.
+- A `Object`, `Dict`, `List`, or `Tuple`, depending on the type of the input object.

 `unjsify` and `deep_unjsify`
 ---------

-The `unjsify` function converts a `JsonObject` back into its original Python representation, such as a dictionary, list, or tuple.
+The `unjsify` function converts a `Object` back into its original Python representation, such as a dictionary, list, or tuple.
 This function is useful when you need to serialize or process the data in its native form after manipulating it using the JSON-like interface.

 **Usage Example:**